GuxJ02/DeltaVCalculatorSFS/README.md

 ---
 ## 🛠️ Build
-You can either compile the proyect on your own text editor or you can execute the exe in powershell
+You can either compile the project in your own text editor, or you can run the .exe in PowerShell like this.
 ```powerrshell
 & '.\Delta V.exe
 ```